dstroot/readme/readme.md

 ## My role

 This is a team sport.
-Generally we will make decisions and set priorities as a management team - together we are more perceptive and intelligent than any one of us alone.
-However, sometimes I do make the hard calls.
+Generally we will make decisions and set priorities as a management team - together we are more perceptive and intelligent than any one of us individually.
+Occasionally I make a hard call.
 In all cases your input and counsel is invaluable to me.

 ## Schedule